-It's not unusual for initial brushes with fame to wear down a country singer's marriage, especially if the star in question married at a young age.
+It's not unusual for initial brushes with fame to wear down a country singer's marriage, especially if the superstar in question married at a young age.
 There are exceptions though, such as Charley Pride.
-The music legend was married to his wife Rozene from Dec.
+The music legend was married to his wife Rozene Pride from Dec.
 28, 1956-- a full 10 years before Pride's first single and studio album-- to his Dec.
 12, 2020 passing.

 The couple met in 1956 while Pride played Negro League baseball for the Memphis Red Sox-- the same team that had Pride's brother Mack Pride Jr. on its roster the prior season.